irmen/prog8/docs/source/syntaxreference.rst

         This directive can only be used inside a block.
         The assembler will include the file as binary bytes at this point, prog8 will not process this at all.
         The optional offset and length can be used to select a particular piece of the file.
+        The compiler first looks for the file relative to the same directory as the module containing this statement is in, if the file can't be found there it is searched relative to the current directory.

 .. data:: %asminclude "<filename>", "scopelabel"